allaudin/blog/resume/index.md

 ## What I know?

-* Make it as simple as possible, but not simpler
 * Right tool for the job
 * Do one thing but do it well
-* Write expressive code and quality software
+* Make it simple but not simpler
+* Writing code understandable by human beings
-* Working with legacy code, refactor and optimize code
+* Working with existing code base, refactor and optimize code
+* Finding solutions to complext problems

 ## Where I excel?

-* Always looking for best possible solutions for given problems
-* Constantly improving
+* Quick learner
+* Result oriented, making things happen
+* Have great attention to details
+* Quality first appraoct to write softwares
+* Knowing that I know nothing and there is room for improvement
+* Taking responsibility of my work
+* Accepting but not repeating mistakes
-* Think out of the box, do not confined myself to one thing
+* Thinking out of the box and going beyond limits
+* Striving for prefection and knowing there is nothing perfect
-* Exploring and reading about technology
+* Leader and team player
-* Perfectionist.
-Clean code lover
+* No fear of doing things which I haven't done before
-* SOLID understanding of OOP
+* SOLID understanding of software principals, algorithms, data structures etc
-* Believe in `Code is incomplete without testing`

-see my favorite quotes [here]({{ site.baseurl }}/quotes/)
+* Writing testable and maintainable code

 ## Current Tech Stack